qaware/cloud-computing-th-rosenheim/09-service-meshes/exercise/README.md

 $ linkerd check --pre
 ```

 You should see no errors.
+However, due way linkerd changed how releases work, you may see similar warnings, such as `unsupported version channel: stable-2.14.10.`

 # Install LinkerD in the Cluster